 Save to Repository With this dialog you save your BPMN document to a folder in the repository.
-You can choose the folder by the button “…” which opens another dialog.
+You can choose the folder by the button “…” which opens another dialog for a file explorer, where you can either choose the desired folder or create a new one.
 Below in the section Version Information the document can be marked for Check In.
-Note that this option is disabled if you save a document for the first time (since every document has to be checked in the first time).
-Allocate one or more search phrases to the document in the field Keywords.
-You […]
+Note that this option is disabled if you save a document for the first time (since every document has to be checked […]

 The connection to an Oracle Repository fails In order to connect to an Oracle database, some additional drivers may be needed.
 If you already have a working Oracle client on your machine, you may start at step #3.
 From the Oracle website, download the ODAC client that supports your Oracle Database.
 For versions 9.2, 10.1, 10.2, 11.1, and 11.2 you may use the links below.
 The smaller packages with Xcopy Deployment will suffice: 32 bit: http://www.oracle.com/technetwork/database/windows/downloads/index-101290.html 64 bit: http://www.oracle.com/technetwork/database/windows/downloads/index-090165.html Install […]